jproberson/plex-watched-tracker/README.md

 ### Install dependencies:

 1. Install dependencies: `npm install`
-2. Start the server: `npm run start`
+2. Start the server: `npm run dev`

 ## Docker Setup
 To run the project in a Docker container, follow these steps: